a-n-rose/a-n-rose.github.io/_posts/2018-09-09-ID-SLI-speech.md

 It's just a guess here but I'd say the model is overfitting the data.
 The model seems to decrease in overfitting when noise is added to the training data; however, I doubt it is generalizable.
 First of all, the data are not numerous enough to create a generalizable model.
 For the language classifier I had well over 2 million samples of MFCC data to train and test the ANN/LSTM; for this project I have just 201,020 samples of MFCC features.
 Also, there is significantly more 'Patient' speech than 'Healthy' speech.
 Therefore, for the time being, I will continue exploring this speech data in other machine learning contexts, to see what can be gathered about the features and what they may indicate for healthy vs clinical speech.

-Just for kicks, I decided to see what would happen when training a LSTM on MFCC features that were extracted from the speech while implementing a voice activity detection function.
-Well, the accuracy rate of the LSTM trained without added noise rose from 98.82% to 99.60% and the LSTM trained with added nosie rose from 86.02% to
+Just for kicks, I decided to see what would happen when training a LSTM on MFCC features that were extracted from the speech while implementing a <a href="/2018/09/06/updating-VAD.html">voice activity detection</a> function.
+Well, the accuracy rate of the LSTM trained without added noise rose from 98.82% to 99.60% and the LSTM trained with added nosie rose from 86.02% to 88.91%.

 I know I know..
 I need some graphs on here.
 I'll get to that.
 At some point.